2012, 2013, 2014, 2015, 2016, 2018, 2020

 America’s Carbon Neutral Sailing Race

-The Atlantic Cup is committed to being the most environmentally responsible sailing race in the United States and 11th Hour Racing has been proud to support the event since the first edition of the race in 2012.
+The Atlantic Cup committed to being the most environmentally responsible sailing race in the United States, and 11th Hour Racing supported the event, starting with the first edition in 2012.

-Since its inception race partners, teams, and race management have worked together to create a carbon neutral event.
-As the race has grown, the regatta has continued to seek innovative ideas and products that align with its mission, including becoming the first sports event in the United States to become ISO 20121 compliant in 2016!
+Race partners, teams, and race management worked together to create a carbon-neutral event, and they sought out innovative ideas and products that align with its mission, including becoming the first sports event in the United States to become ISO 20121 compliant in 2016.

 The Atlantic Cup is a hard-fought, intense, double-handed, offshore sailing race held on the eastern seaboard of the United States.
-This multi-stage race designed for the Class 40 racing yacht tests sailors with a long distance offshore leg from Charleston, South Carolina to New York City.
-Upon completion of Leg 1 crews continue to race a short and often challenging sprint to Portland, Maine.
-Once in Portland the short-handed teams of two increase to a crew of six to take on the challenge of racing offshore boats inshore, all within the beautiful confines of Casco Bay.
-This unique racecourse and format has brought many of the worlds best short-handed sailors to America’s eastern seaboard as they vie for a chance to win the Atlantic Cup.
+This multi-stage race designed for the Class 40 racing yacht tests sailors with a long-distance offshore leg from Charleston, South Carolina, to New York City.
+Upon completion of Leg 1, crews continue to race a short and often challenging sprint to Portland, Maine.
+Once in Portland, the short-handed teams of two increase to a crew of six to take on the challenge of racing offshore boats inshore, all within the beautiful confines of Casco Bay.
+This unique racecourse and format brought many of the world’s best short-handed sailors to America’s eastern seaboard as they vie for a chance to win the Atlantic Cup.

-To view the full The Atlantic Cup Kids Program 2018 report, click here.
+Click here to view the full The Atlantic Cup Kids Program 2018 report.